 A variant translator is created by first creating an identity translator and then modifying it.
-There is a shell script for producing identity translators and associated support software to simply the process of making modifications.
+There is a shell script for producing identity translators and associated support software to simplify the process of making modifications.
 This support software allows macro definitions to be changed via specification files, minimizing the clerical work needed to vary the format of the output.
 There also is a provision for including user functions in the parser, so that more complicated operations can be written in C. Finally, the grammar for the identity translator can be modified in order to make structural changes in the syntax.

 The following sections describe this system in more detail and include a number of examples of its use.
+The material that follows is intended for use in conjunction with listings of source files from the variant translator system.